The Story of Neve, the Prehistoric Newborn

 The material remains found on an archaeological site are like a window to our past.
 They help us understand our evolution in almost every aspect.
 Our cognitive, social, technological, biological, cultural, and even spiritual development.

 This particular cave in Liguria, in northwestern Italy, has been studied for years.
-It was in 2017 that the excavations began to provide interesting data and archeologists found many seashells in a section of the cave.
+It was in 2017 that the excavations began to provide interesting data.
+In fact, archeologists found many seashells in one section of the cave.
 They were perforated and some seemed to be set in what looked like a tiny shroud.

 Gradually, the researchers started to unearth small human bones.
-They discovered they belonged to a baby wrapped in a cloth containing a whole array of fascinating ritual objects.
+They discovered they belonged to a baby wrapped in a cloth.
+It contained a whole array of fascinating ritual objects.
 DNA analysis revealed that the newborn was a girl.
 She belonged to a lineage of European women known as the U5b2b haplogroup.

 Neve was wrapped in a shell-embellished cloth.
 It’s thought that the little girl traveled with her mother in a kind of sling.